prayantgupta15/Optics/README.md

 # Optics
-This include the source code of optics.cpp program.
+This includes the source code of optics.cpp program.
 This program will help you in solving the optics numerical.